Malibu Boats, Inc. Announces Earnings Release Date and Conference Call Information for Third Quarter Fiscal 2023 Financial Results

-/EIN News/ -- LOUDON, Tenn., April 20, 2023 (GLOBE NEWSWIRE) -- Malibu Boats, Inc. (Nasdaq: MBUU) announced today that it will release its third quarter fiscal 2023 financial results on Wednesday, May 3, 2023, before the market opens.
-Following the release, the company’s management will host a conference call to discuss the results at 8:30 a.m.
+LOUDON, Tenn., April 20, 2023 (GLOBE NEWSWIRE) -- Malibu Boats, Inc. MBUU announced today that it will release its third quarter fiscal 2023 financial results on Wednesday, May 3, 2023, before the market opens.
+Following the release, the company's management will host a conference call to discuss the results at 8:30 a.m.
 Eastern Time on the same day.

 The call will be hosted by Malibu's Chief Executive Officer, Jack Springer, Interim Chief Financial Officer, David Black and Advisor, Wayne Wilson.